 An internaional affair

 “It is the Shandong government that has bungled this by turning a small matter into an international affair.
-China Youth Daily, a party paper, who was pushed aside for denouncing censorship.
+This is foolish.
+It is certainly a loss of face for the central government,” said Li Datong, a former editor at the China Youth Daily, a party paper, who was pushed aside for denouncing censorship.

 “It is especially a loss of face if a regular Chinese citizen has gone to another government to seek protection.”